JES & Co. Joins 1EdTech Consortium

-Creator of Achievement Standards Network (ASN), a digitized, Semantic Web friendly collection of K-12 academic standards will work with IMS on Curriculum Standards Project
+Creator of Achievement Standards Network (ASN), a digitized, Semantic Web friendly collection of K-12 academic standards will work with 1EdTech on Curriculum Standards Project

-“We are pleased that we have such an experienced organization in the arena of state curriculum standards and metadata joining IMS.” said Dr. Rob Abel, CEO of IMS Global.
+“We are pleased that we have such an experienced organization in the arena of state curriculum standards and metadata joining 1EdTech.” said Dr. Rob Abel, CEO of 1EdTech.
 “JES & Co. will be instrumental in helping the group move forward and we look forward to their participation.”

 Through initial funding by the U.S. National Science Foundation (NSF) and the National Science Digital Library (NSDL), JES & Co. developed an open, Semantic Web-enabled framework, referred to as the Achievement Standards Network (ASN), for standardized description and global distribution of achievement standards developed by nations, states, and organizations to support interoperable services and systems serving education.
 Using its open framework, ASN has created and maintains an authoritative collection of academic standards in machine-readable form.
 The ASN collection currently contains data for all fifty of the United States in addition to select national standards.
 Through use of globally unique identifiers for the standards, content creators are able to describe the objective of learning and teaching resources they create in the terms required by each state that can be understood by machines and people globally.
 The unique identifiers are used by machines and software applications to communicate with the ASN collection over the Web and to render the human readable text of the standards identified.